xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/spies.md

 Spies declared with a `@SpyBean` annotation.

 !!! important
-    Spy creation requires real bean instance and so guicey use AOP to intercept real bean access and redirecting all calls through a dynamically created (on first access) spy object.
+    Spy creation requires a real bean instance, and so Guicey uses AOP to intercept a real bean access and redirect all calls through a dynamically created (on first access) spy object.
 This means that spies would only work with guice-managed beans.

     If you need to spy for a manual instance - use [partial mocks](mocks.md#partial-mocks)